McShelby/hugo-theme-relearn/exampleSite/content/configuration/sitemanagement/outputformats/_index.en.md

   page = ['html', 'rss', 'print']
 {{< /multiconfig >}}

-By default this adds a printer icon in the topbar by can be [deactived](authoring/frontmatter/topbar/#print-button).
+By default this adds a printer icon in the topbar but [can be deactived](authoring/frontmatter/topbar/#print-button).
 Clicking it switches to print preview, showing the page and its [visible subpages](configuration/content/hidden) in a printer-friendly format.
 Use your browser's print function to print or save as PDF.

 The URL won't be [configured ugly](https://gohugo.io/templates/output-formats/#configure-output-formats) for [Hugo's URL handling](https://gohugo.io/content-management/urls/#ugly-urls), even with `uglyURLs=true` in `hugo.toml`.
 This is because each mime type can only have one suffix.